thunder-engine/thunder-doc/reference/animation.rst

 :ref:`int32_t<api_int32_t>`  **Animation::duration** () const

-Returns the duration (in milliseconds) in total as sum of durations for all loops.
+Returns the duration of the animation (in milliseconds).

-**Note:** Returns -1 in case of infinite animation.

 ----